-While it's still fresh in my mind, have you been to this online business before? http://centrumsolutions.ca They are a splendid furnace installation service in Port Moody which i have just discovered lately.
+While it's still fresh in my mind, have you been to this online business before? http://purepelvichealth.ca They are an adept pelvic physiotherapist in Hamilton which i have just discovered lately.
 I thought I should share with my readers simply because it appears that they definitely do excellent work.
 Let's go back to the subject of this article now...

 The Continuing Importance of Crude Oil

 Oman is one of the Middle Easts primary crude oil producers with economic growth historically being driven by oil exports.
 Production has remained at a relatively flat rate in recent years with a slight rise of 2.8% in daily production over 2013 compared with the previous year.
 This rise was due to the use of enhanced oil recovery techniques.
 Oil continues to account for the vast majority of exports although efforts to diversify are underway.

 Omans major export continues to be oil, accounting for 61% in 2012 according to QNBs economic report.
 Petrochemicals account for 8% of exports and LNG accounts for 7%.
 Metals and minerals are another significant export accounting for 6%.
 The growth of non-oil exports has been steadily increasing with aluminium and fertilisers being amongst the key drivers.